 What better way to procrastinate than by writing a blog post about it?
 Let's get to the point: I'm sitting at my desk at 3.30p.m.
 I'm looking at my screen and my brain is telling me “no, you can't do any more!”.
 But brain, I have to finish my task!
 What is wrong with you?

 If you've got a mountain of work in front of you and don't know where to start this will lead to anxiety, even more so if there are deadlines attached.
 Your brain tries to find the easy solution out of this.
 And when facing fear there are two options: fight or flight!

 The first thing to realize is that your fears are misconceived.
 Just do the next thing!
 Don't worry about what's further down the road.
-Here at netguru we use a task management tool called Pivotal Tracker, which when it comes to splitting up tasks into small pieces is a life saver.
+Here at Netguru we use a task management tool called JIRA, which when it comes to splitting up tasks into small pieces is a life saver.
 We can work in smaller iterations and always have clear targets.

 But sometimes you can't avoid “not knowing” how the work is going to go.
 You have to make a leap of faith, a stab in the dark.
 Embracing uncertainty is often where the real magic happens.